The Kel Tec RDB is an interesting rifle and is one of the most interesting guns in Kel-Tec’s lineup of guns.

 Naturally, when it comes to carrying this gun to the range, you’re going to need a bag.

-With us being Lynx Defense, and range bag manufacturers, we’re going to want you to check out our bags.
+With us being Lynx Defense and range bag manufacturers, we will want you to check out our bags.

-This will go great in a bureau.
-It’s not going to fit as well in a bite.
+This will go great in a bureau, but it’s not going to fit as well in a bite.
 They’re a little small.
-This one’s a little long considering that the barrel itself is as long as the whole bite, but if you have a shorty or an SBR, or an SBS, check out the Byte.
+This one’s a little long, considering that the barrel itself is as long as the whole bite, but if you have a shorty, an SBR, or an SBS, check out the Byte.

 If you’re looking for a discreet range bag, the Keltec RDB would fit great in the bureau or the Bronx.
-Either way, you’re not going to go wrong.
+Either way, you’ll not go wrong.

 Even our tactical rifle case would be a great home for this to carry to and from the range.

-My final thoughts on the RDB are simply this: I went in not really enjoying bullpups, didn’t care about Bullpups, but walking away, I really like bullpup rifles, thanks to the RDB.
+My final thoughts on the RDB are simply this: I went in not enjoying bullpups, didn’t care about bullpups, but I walked away.
+I like bullpup rifles, thanks to the RDB.

-I like a lot of the features of this gun like that they’re ambidextrous from the get-go, and it’s really a niche that I think that a lot of people would appreciate once they have the ability to shoot one.
+I like a lot of the features of this gun, like that they’re ambidextrous from the get-go, and it’s a niche that I think a lot of people would appreciate once they can shoot one.

-If you are new to bullpup rifles or the KelTec RDB you’re sure to have questions.
+If you are new to bullpup rifles or the KelTec RDB, you will surely have questions.
 Here are answers to some of the most common questions people ask about the RDB.

 The Kel-Tec RDB is currently priced at $1,118.99 and you can find it in stock at local gun stores and online retailers.